PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 unescape_bytea -- unescape data retrieved from the database
 -----------------------------------------------------------

-The following method unescapes binary ``bytea`` data strings that have been retrieved from the database.
-You don't need to use this method on the data returned by :meth:`DB.get` and similar, only if you query the database directly with :meth:`DB.query`.

 .. method:: DB.unescape_bytea(string)

     Unescape ``bytea`` data that has been retrieved as text